hrishabh-dev/croppredictionflaskapp/README.md

 ## Overview

 The Crop Prediction App is designed to assist farmers and agricultural enthusiasts in predicting the best crops to plant based on environmental factors such as phosphorus levels, nitrogen levels, humidity, temperature, and rainfall.
-Using advanced algorithms, the app analyzes input data and provides crop recommendations to optimize yield and sustainability.

 ## Features